 The Portland Bureau of Transportation (PBOT) will be improving safety for people walking, taking transit, biking, and driving on SE 162nd Ave between SE Stark/Alder St and SE Powell Blvd.
 The safe crossings are being constructed as part of a partnership between TriMet and the City of Portland.

 What’s happening now?

-This project is in the design phase, and construction is expected to begin in Summer 2021.
-A design feedback survey is open through January 31, 2021.
+This project is in the design phase, and construction is expected to begin in September 2021.

 All images are for illustrative purposes and are subject to change.